RoseauTechnologies/Roseau_Load_Flow/doc/solvers.md

 With $\varepsilon$ being a small *tolerance*.
 In code, $\varepsilon$ can be set with `en.solve_load_flow(tolerance=...)` (by default `1e-6`).

-There are several algorithms to solve this kind of problems.
-In Roseau Load Flow, the following algorithms are available:
+There are several solvers to solve this kind of problems.
+In Roseau Load Flow, the following solvers are available:

 ## Newton-Raphson